-Living in the Wider World Health and Wellbeing Relationships Rights and Money Health Safety and Feelings and Identity responsibilities risk friend • Α utumn 1 Aut tumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Year 1 hat makes special? helps lps us keeps us we keep safe and who s safe?
+Living in the Wider World Health and Wellbeing Relationships Rights and Money Health Safety and Feelings and Identity responsibilities risk frie friend dship Α utumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Year 1 stay elps us keeps we keep safe and who is safe?
 How do we feel?
 What can we do with money?
-Year 2 а 'hat makes good iend?
+Year 2 а hat makes good iend?
 How do we recognise our feelings?
 What can help us grow and stay healthy?
 What is the same and different about us?
 Growing and Changing.
 How can we keep safe in different places?
 What jobs do people do?
-Year 3 w ac hy should e keep tive and eep well? valu w can I ue erences?
-What makes a community?
-Responsibilities.
+Year 3 w ac thy should e keep tive and eep well? valu How can I value community?
+Responsibiliti nity?
 How can we describe our feelings?
 What are the rules that keep us safe?
 Keeping myself safe.
 Growing and changing Year 4 be ow can we e a good iend? trea oth w do we at each er with pect?
 How will we grow and change?
 Think positively How can our choices make a difference to others and the environment?
 Year 5 ca di th ritain.
-How in we value fference in ie ommunity?
+How on we value fference in the ommunity?
 Wh mal you kes up How car manage money?
-Econom wellbeir our ic How can help in accide emerg an nt or How can we be safe online and using social media?
+Econom wellbeir our How ca help in accide emerg an nt or How can we be safe online and using social media?
 My body: What choices affect my health?
 (RSE) Year 6 a ar hat makes healthy nd happy lationship? kee hea v can we p Ithy as grow?
-What jow would wellbeing aspiration wellbeing careers. we ; - ;s, What a Humar Rights า How can the media influence people?
+What jo would v like?
+Economic Wellbeing aspiration wellbeing careers. we g - What a Humar Rights า How can the media influence people?
 How do friendships change as we grow?
 (RSE)